Driving the coastal road to the beautiful Stara Baška

 Stara Baška is a small coastal village located in Primorje-Gorski Kotar County, at the southernmost tip of Krk Island, in Croatia.

-The paved road to the tiny village of 100 inhabitants, in the northern Adriatic Sea, is called ŽC 5125.
-It’s a winding drive with sweeping views over the sea.
+The road to the tiny village of 100 inhabitants, in the northern Adriatic Sea, is called ŽC 5125.
+It’s fully paved with sweeping views over the sea.
 The town, also called Old Baska, was founded in the 14th century and it is home to many of the most beautiful beaches on Krk Island.
 Due to the frequent winds, the surrounding hills are bare and only low vegetation grows on them.